oomlout/oomlout_oomp_builder/navigation/electronic/header/2_54_mm_triple_row/3x7_21_pin/through_hole/part/readme.md

-# Electronic Header 2 54 Mm Triple Row 3X7 21 Pin Through Hole
+# Electronic Header 2 54 mm Triple Row 3X7 21 Pin Through Hole

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base